You are here

 An xpath is a language to extract information from an XML document.

-Please refer to the link below for more information to extract your Xpath information.
+Please refer to this link for more information to extract your Xpath information: XPath Syntax Examples

 Registering on our web site gives you the ability to download our software, documentation and sample jobs.
 You are also entitled to our regular newsletter, which details the latest features and enhancements to the EzeScan product suite.